amadeiglab/AmadeiGLab.github.io/index.md

 # Amadei Lab

-Welcome to the Amadei Lab website
+Welcome to the Amadei Lab website!
+Here you will find information about what we do, who we are and where to find us!

 {% include section.html %}